 There is good access to the Advanced Services, e.g. NMS and CPCS, with 82% and 79% of community pharmacies providing these services respectively across Ealing.
-The London Vaccination Enhanced Service is provided by 78% of community pharmacies.
+78% of community pharmacies provide the London Vaccination Enhanced Service.

-While the uptake of existing services (e.g. NMS, CPCS) has been difficult to assess completely, methods to enhance the uptake should be considered, including awareness campaigns (healthcare professionals and public) and gaining a clear understanding of the COVID-19 pandemic impact.
+While the uptake of existing services (e.g. NMS, CPCS) has been difficult to assess completely, methods to enhance the uptake should be considered, including awareness campaigns (healthcare professionals and public) and gaining a clear understanding of the pandemic impact.
 The public questionnaire does indicate a lack of awareness of some of these services from community pharmacies (Section 5.6).

 Consideration should be given to incentives for further uptake from current providers and extending provision through community pharmacies.
-Delivery of the recently implemented Advanced Services - stop smoking and hypertension case-finding service - would seem apt.
+Delivery of the recently implemented Advanced Services - Stop Smoking and hypertension case-finding service - would seem apt.
 Where applicable, all pharmacies and pharmacists should be encouraged to become eligible to deliver Advanced Services in all pharmacies across the Ealing.
 This will mean that more eligible patients are able to access and benefit from these services.